Use the calculator to estimate your potential revenue from Google Adsense.

 These are averages, so keep in mind that results can be higher or lower for individual websites.
 Still, these are excellent averages that give some good numbers you can use to estimate the revenue of any sites in those niches.

-Not sure if Adsense is the best option?
+I’m not sure if Adsense is the best option.
 Use one of the other calculators:

 How To Increase Adsense Revenue: 3 Battle-Tested Ways